elmsln/elmsln/README.md

 ==============
 ELMSLN is a collection of many, many projects, all individually licensed, all open source.
 The myriad of License files is why this section is added to avoid confusion.
 If you have a licensing issue / question please raise it in the issue queue.

 - The ELMS:LN top level repository is GPLv3, though most of the underlying code pulled in is not GPLv3.
-V3 enabled the greates level of licensing flexibility / compatibility with our downstream repositories
+V3 enabled the greatest level of compatibility with our downstream repositories
 - Drupal core and contributed modules / themes are GPLv2 due to licensing requirements of the drupal.org community.
 - For other included libraries see their respective LICENSE.txt file included local to those libraries.